cs-uob/COMS20012/docs/labs/lab 5.md

 ### Hello World

-Lets get writing some code!
  Create a text file called `hello64.S` and write the following:

 ``` asm
 ; hello64.S: a first step into assembly programming!